dmhenaopa/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 + 3-islower.c: Write a function that checks for lowercase character.
 + 4-isalpha.c: Write a function that checks for alphabetic character.
 + 5-sign.c: Write a function that prints the sign of a number.
++ 6-abs.c: Write a function that computes the absolute value of an integer.